-Deciphera Pharmaceuticals, Inc.

-Annual Meeting of Stockholders
+Deciphera Pharmaceuticals, Inc. Annual Meeting of Stockholders

-Please make your marks like this: X
+Please make your marks like this:

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE:

-FOR ON PROPOSALS 1, 2 AND 3
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR ON PROPOSALS 1, 2, 3, 4, 5 AND 6

 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-To elect three Class III directors, as nominated by the Board of Directors, to hold office until the 2026 Annual Meeting of Stockholders or until their successors are duly elected and qualified or until their earlier death, resignation, or removal; FOR WITHHOLD 1.01 Patricia L. Allen FOR 1.02 Edward J. Benz, Jr., M.D.
-FOR 1.03 Dennis L. Walsh FOR 2.
-To approve, on a non-binding, advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement accompanying this notice; FOR FOR 3.
-To ratify the appointment of PricewaterhouseCoopers LLP as Deciphera Pharmaceuticals, Inc.'s independent registered public accounting firm for the year ending December 31, 2023; FOR

-To transact such other business as may properly come before the meeting and at any adjournments or postponements thereof.
-4.
+To elect three Class I directors, as nominated by the Board of Directors, to hold office until the 2027 Annual Meeting of Stockholders or until their successors are duly elected and qualified or until their earlier death, resignation, or removal; FOR WITHHOLD 1 1.01 James A. Bristol, Ph.D.
+FOR 1.02 Frank S. Friedman FOR 1.03 Ron Squarer FOR To approve, on a non-binding, advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement accompanying this notice; FOR AGAINST ABSTAIN FOR To ratify the appointment of PricewaterhouseCoopers LLP as Deciphera Pharmaceuticals, Inc.'s independent registered public accounting firm for the year ending December 31, 2024; FOR To approve an amendment to the Amended and Restated Certificate of Incorporation of Deciphera Pharmaceuticals, Inc. ("Certificate of Incorporation") to increase the number of authorized shares of our common stock, \$0.01 par value per share, from 125,000,000 to 250,000,000; FOR To approve an amendment to the Certificate of Incorporation to permit limitation of liability of certain Deciphera Pharmaceuticals, Inc. officers as and to the extent provided and permitted by Section 102(b)(7) of the General Corporation Law of Delaware; FOR To approve the adjournment of the 2024 Annual Meeting of Stockholders to the extent there are insufficient votes at the Annual Meeting to approve the proposals mentioned in items 4 and 5 above; and FOR To transact such other business as may properly come before the meeting and at any adjournments or postponements thereof.
+You must register to attend the meeting online and/or participate at www.proxydo.
+Authorized Signatures - Must be completed for your instructions to be executed.

-Date

-You must register to attend the meeting online and/or participate at www.proxydocs.com/DCPH Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+If held in joint tenancy, all administrators, etc., should include title and authority.
+Corporations should provide full responses. persons should sign. f authorized officer signing the Proxy/Vote Form,

-Signature (and Title if applicable)

-Signature (if held jointly)

-Date